-- If Torque falls below the Acceptable Torque Range, additional torque is required. - See Wheel Torque Instructions and Wheel Lug Nut Diagram for the correct pattern and recommended final torque value.
-During travel, wheel lug nuts must be checked and re-torqued, as required, after the first, 10 miles, 25 miles, 50 miles, then particidently during travel & Management (Management Management). - periodically during travel (16 kilometers, 40 kilometers, 80 kilometers, then periodically during travel). -- See Wheel Torque Instructions and Wheel Lug Nut Diagram for the correct pattern and recommended final torque value. - 6.
+This also applies to any service involving wheel or lug removal, during the life of the recreational vehicle. - Torque readings must fell within the Acceptable Torque Range. -- See Wheel Lug Nut Torque Chart - 3.
+Torque specifications, must be checked by using a torque wrench.
+Digital or Dial Torque Wrenches are recommended. - 4.
+If Torque falls below the Acceptable Torque Range, additional torque is required.
+See Wheel Torque Instructions and Wheel Lug Nut Diagram for the correct pattern and recommended final torque value. - During travel, wheel lug nuts must be checked and re-torqued, as required, after the first, 10 miles, 25 miles, 50 miles, then periodically during travel (16 kilometers, 40 kilometers, 80 kilometers, then periodically during travel). - See Wheel Torque Instructions and Wheel Lug Nut Diagram for the correct pattern and recommended final torque value.
 Failure to follow these instructions may result in wheel loss, an accident, or loss of control, resulting in death or serious injury.

-Check and tighten wheel lug nuts regularly to make sure they did not loosen during travel.
+- Check and tighten wheel lug nuts regularly to make sure they did not loosen during travel.
 Wheel lug nuts must be applied and maintained at the proper torque levels to prevent loose wheels, broken studs and possible separation of the wheel(s) from your recreation vehicle.
 The lug nuts on the wheels of your recreation vehicle must be maintained according to listed torque values (see Wheel Lug Torque Chart.)
-Over-torqued and/or under-torqued wheels may result in component failure.

-Failure to maintain proper torque of the wheel lug nuts could lead to separation of the tire and wheel while driving, possibly resulting in property damage or personal injury.
+Overtorqued and/or under-torqued wheels may result in component failure. - ☐ Failure to maintain proper torque of the wheel lug nuts could lead to separation of the tire and wheel while driving, possibly resulting in property damage or personal injury.